 Applicants and cardholders are required to notify their issuing body of any changes to their name and, in the case of a four-year MSIC, any changes to their address.
 You are able to update your details with AusCheck at any time by either contacting your issuing body or AusCheck.

 Under the AusCheck Act, by accepting this Privacy Notice and making an application for an ASIC or MSIC, you are taken to have consented to an AusCheck coordinated background check.

 This consent applies to the initial background check required as part of your ASIC or MSIC application, as well as any further background checks required or permitted by the AusCheck Act or other legislation.
-This includes a second background check triggered on the two year anniversary of the completion of the initial check undertaken for a four year MSIC or a background check requested by the Secretary of the Department.
+This includes:

 You will be prompted to provide express consent to have your identity documents electronically verified with the document issuer or official record holder through third party systems.